KSheridan86/project-4-TasteOfIndia/README.md

 * Python
 * Django
-    * Django was used as the main python framework in the development of this project
+    * Django was used as the main python framework in the development of this project.
 * Heroku
-    * Was used as the cloud based platform to deploy the site on
+    * Was used as the cloud based platform to deploy the site on.
 * Heroku PostgreSQL
     * Heroku PostgreSQL was used as the database for this project during development and in production.
 * JavaScript
-    * Custom JavaScript was utilised to allow Users to close site messages
+    * Custom JavaScript was utilised to allow Users to close site messages.
 * Bootstrap 5
     * Bootstrap was used for general layout and spacing requirements for the site.
 * Font Awesome